The SFLD Glossary

 Sequence similarity network

 Representation of a set of proteins as nodes, with links between the nodes indicating similarity in amino acid sequence.
-The SFLD provides two types of sequence similarity networks: full, in which each node represents a unique sequence, and representative, in which each node can represent multiple related sequences.
+The SFLD provides two types of sequence similarity networks: One Sequence per Node, in which each node represents a unique sequence, and Representative, in which each node can represent multiple related sequences.
 These networks can be viewed, manipulated, and analyzed using Cytoscape .
 (More...)

 Line notation systems for symbolizing chemical structures and reactions (SMARTS is a generalization of SMILES ).